EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 This part happens in the Flask server that is also online in Azure Cloud.

 #### GET-request
-A GET-request in the form of <BASE URL>/<Player count>/<token> is responded with a json containing a correctly setup packs for each player for each round and also the 'table' which has 'seats' which is a dict containing empty lists for main deck, side deck, current pack, and queue for packs for every player
+A GET-request in the form of BASE URL/Player count/token is responded with a json containing a correctly setup packs for each player for each round and also the 'table' which has 'seats' which is a dict containing empty lists for main deck, side deck, current pack, and queue for packs for every player

 This can be tested in https://cubedraftsimuflaskapi.azurewebsites.net/.
 It is running on a free tier so it probably takes a little while to start up a container.
 Once it is running it is quite fast with providing the json.
 Player counts supported now are 4-9 and token can be any string.
 For example: https://cubedraftsimuflaskapi.azurewebsites.net/6/kUvq2